-The absolutely stunning village of Beddgelert is a true Welsh treasure in the heart of Snowdonia, and we’re featuring the area for its utter charm and proximity for those interested in having a cozy place to stay when climbing Snowdon.
+The absolutely stunning village of Beddgelert is a true Welsh treasure in the heart of Snowdonia, and we’re featuring the area in the best things to do in Beddgelert for its utter charm and proximity for those interested in having a cozy place to stay when climbing Snowdon.

 We visited Beddgelert as part of our Rabbie’s 3 Day Wales tour, and it was the place I truly fell in love with the friendliness and beauty of North Wales.

 GET A FREE UK GUIDE and ACCESS TO MY PLANNING FB GROUP